-Positions within Martifer Group:

-MEMBER OF THE BOARD OF DIRECTORS:

-Martifer - SGPS, S.A.

-He doesn't hold any other position in any other company, part or not part of Martifer Group.
+initial election date Positions within Martifer Group: MEMBER OF THE BOARD OF DIRECTORS: Martifer SGPS, S.A.
+18/05/2018 He does not hold any position in any other Company, , part or not part of Martifer Group.

 MARIANA MACHADO FRANÇA GOUVEIA SANDE NOGUEIRA